mitsuba-renderer/drjit/docs/unused/gpu.rst

 Most of the variables are only referenced *internally*---these correspond to temporaries created during a computation.
 Because they can no longer be "reached" through external references, it would be impossible to ask the system for the contents of such a temporary variable.
-Enoki relies on this observation to perform an important optimization: rather than storing temporaries in global GPU memory, their contents can be represented using cheap temporary GPU registers.
+Dr.Jit relies on this observation to perform an important optimization: rather than storing temporaries in global GPU memory, their contents can be represented using cheap temporary GPU registers.
 This yields significant storage and memory traffic savings: over 350